Sherpa-Sec/Sherpa-Sec/README.md

 ## 🌱 About Me

-Cybersecurity graduate transitioning into IT and security.
+Recent graduate transitioning into IT and security.
 I’m building hands-on skills through home labs, networking projects, and security exercises.
 Currently, I’m strengthening my core fundamentals for entry-level roles in IT Support, System Administration, NOC/ SOC Tier 1, and Junior Cybersecurity work while studying for Security+.

 > Continuously building and learning through hands-on labs.